ebtc-protocol/ebtc/README.md

 ## Core System Architecture

-The core eBTC system consists of several smart contracts, which are deployable to the Ethereum blockchain.
+The core eBTC system consists of several smart contracts.

 All application logic and data is contained in these contracts - there is no need for a separate database or back end logic running on a web server.
 In effect, the Ethereum network is itself the eBTC back end.
 As such, all balances and contract data are public.

-The system has no admin key or human governance.
-Once deployed, it is fully automated, decentralized and no user holds any special privileges in or control over the system.

 The two main contracts - `BorrowerOperations.sol` and `CdpManager.sol` - hold the user-facing public functions, and contain most of the internal system logic.
 Together they control CDP state updates and movements of stETH and eBTC tokens around the system.